makeabilitylab/physcomp/arduino/rgb-led-fade.md

 ### Crossfading in HSL color space

 The second method for crossfading the RGB LED takes advantage of the [Hue, Saturation, Lightness (HSL)](https://en.wikipedia.org/wiki/HSL_and_HSV) color space.
 To change the "color" of the RGB LED, we are really talking about changing its hue.
-It's much easier to do this using HSL and then converting to  RGB set our RGB LED color.
-In fact, our code will be comparatively much simpler, something like the following pseudocode (we increment hue but keep saturation and lightness fixed):
+It's much easier to do this using HSL and then converting to  RGB to set our RGB LED color.
+We perform this HSL-to-RGB conversion using the [RGBConverter](https://github.com/ratkins/RGBConverter) library.
+Now, our code isc omparatively much simpler, something like the following pseudocode:

 {% highlight C %}
 // Basic overview of our approach (pseudocode) float hue = 0, saturation = 0.8, lightness = 1.0;
-float stepValue = 0.1f;
-float MAX_HUE = 1.0f;
+float hueStepValue = 0.1f; // increment hue but keep saturation and lightness fixed float MAX_HUE = 1.0f;
 loop(){
     hue += stepValue;  // increment hue